MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 npm run dev
 ```

-The terminal displays a `localhost` URL, which you can use to view the dapp in your browser.
+This displays a `localhost` URL in your terminal, where you can view the dapp in your browser.

-:::note tip
+:::note
-If you are using VS Code, you can run the `code .` command to open the project.
+If you use VS Code, you can run the command `code .` to open the project.

-If the development server stops, you can use the `npx vite` or `npm run dev` command to re-run your project.
+If the development server has stopped, you can run the command `npx vite` or `npm run dev` to
+restart your project.
 :::

-After you open the ViteJS React project in your editor of choice, add three directories within the
+Open the project in your editor.
-`src` directory.

-Create a `src/components`, `src/hooks`, and `src/utils` directory in the root of the project using
+Create three directories, `src/components`, `src/hooks`, and `src/utils`, in the root of the project
-the following commands:
+using the following commands:

 ```bash
 mkdir src/components && mkdir src/hooks && mkdir src/utils
 ```

+Create the following files in `src/components`, which will be used to create components for listing
-Create components for listing installed wallets, displaying connected wallet information, and
+installed wallets, displaying connected wallet information, and handling errors:
-handling errors.
-Additionally, create a CSS module for each component:

-Create the following files in `src/components`:
+- `WalletList.tsx`
+- `WalletList.module.css`
+- `SelectedWallet.tsx`
 - `SelectedWallet.module.css`
-- `SelectedWallet.tsx`
+- `WalletError.tsx`
 - `WalletError.module.css`
-- `WalletError.tsx`
-- `WalletList.module.css`
-- `WalletList.tsx`

 Create the following files in `src/hooks`: